seanyen/catkin-release/README.md

+## catkin (jade) - 0.6.10-0

+The packages in the `catkin` repository were released into the `jade` distro by running `/usr/bin/bloom-release -r jade -t jade catkin` on `Tue, 23 Dec 2014 23:49:34 -0000`

+The `catkin` package was released.

+Version of package(s) in repository `catkin`:
+- upstream repository: git@github.com:ros/catkin.git
+- release repository: unknown
+- rosdistro version: `null`
+- old version: `None-0`
+- new version: `0.6.10-0`

+Versions of tools used:
+- bloom version: `0.5.16`
+- catkin_pkg version: `0.2.6`
+- rosdep version: `0.11.0`
+- rosdistro version: `0.4.0`
+- vcstools version: `0.1.36`

 ## catkin (indigo) - 0.6.10-0

 The packages in the `catkin` repository were released into the `indigo` distro by running `/usr/bin/bloom-release -r indigo -t indigo catkin` on `Tue, 23 Dec 2014 02:26:27 -0000`